Blog

 How the Pandemic Opened the Door for Digital Pathology Solutions

 Over the years, U.S. pathologists pondered what it might take for digital pathology to become the industry standard.
-Many small steps were made, but real momentum was always on the distant horizon.
-That was until the COVID-19 pandemic arrived in 2020.
+Many small steps were taken, but real momentum remained on the distant horizon until the COVID-19 pandemic arrived in 2020.

 Less Digital Pathology Regulation Equals More Innovation

-This marked a major milestone for digital pathology solutions in the U.S. At its core, digital pathology was designed to enable remote collaboration, allowing pathologists to share and review high-resolution images across laboratories.
+This marked a major milestone for digital pathology solutions in the U.S. At its core, digital pathology was designed to enable remote collaboration, enabling pathologists to share and review high-resolution images across laboratories.

-Similarly, CMS temporarily waived restrictive CLIA regulations, enabling pathologists to work remotely using digital platforms.
-This shift not only expanded the use of digital pathology for remote diagnosis but also accelerated its acceptance and regulatory approval for clinical use.
+CMS also temporarily waived restrictive CLIA regulations, enabling pathologists to work remotely using digital platforms.
+This shift expanded the use of digital pathology for remote diagnosis and accelerated its acceptance for clinical use.

 "Now that our healthcare system has experienced the benefits of digital pathology and rapid innovation, there is hope that some of the legacy roadblocks that slowed progress will continue to be a thing of the past," said LigoLab CEO Suren Avunjian.
 "Technologies that enable pathologists to work more efficiently and effectively will ultimately lead to better patient care and reduce healthcare costs."